 Michelle currently serves on the Board of Directors of New Hampshire Association of Residential Care Homes (NH Argentum Chapter), earned her BA in Psychology at San Jose State University and is a Certified Dementia Practitioner®.

-Wendy Sage-Matsis is a people-person who brings energy and passion for helping seniors discover – and live – better lives to her role as Director of Community Relations.
+Wendy Sage-Matsis is a people-person who brings energy and passion for helping seniors discover – and live – better lives to her role as Senior Advisor.
 Here, Wendy is responsible for introducing families and caregivers to the benefits of our specialized memory care, unique programming and family support offered at Bridges® by EPOCH at Nashua.

 “I meet families at a difficult time in their lives.
 Giving them the tools they need to make informed decisions and helping them secure a higher quality of life for their loved ones – and peace of mind for the whole family – is incredibly rewarding,” says Wendy.

 Wendy has more than ten years’ experience working with families and senior services professionals in New Hampshire’s senior living and senior care spaces, and specializes in marketing, sales, admissions and community outreach.

 Wendy earned her BA in Speech Communications from Eastern Illinois University and holds leadership positions in many local organizations, including the Granite State Games, Rotary Club of Nashua West, Nashua Senior Activity Center, and New Hampshire Health Care Association, for which she is the designated emcee and spokesperson for annual events.

 - Alicia Seaver, Vice President of Memory Care Operations